saptarshibasu/kafka-study/README.md

     * All the followers are required to send a sync group request to get their actual assignments
     * Co-ordinator responds back with the assignment information
   * Stable
-* Static membership with `group.instance.id` so that the same set of partitions are assigned back to the member after restart without a fresh rebalancing
+* Static membership with `group.instance.id` so that the same set of partitions are assigned back to the member after temporary network partitioning (within `session.timeout`) without a fresh rebalancing

 ### Delivery Symantics

+* Exactly once semantic was introduced in version 0.11 with support from the following features
+  * idempotence - `enable.idempotence` (broker config)
+  * transaction - `transactional.id` (producer config)
 * Kafka supports
   * At most once — Messages may be lost but are never redelivered.
   * At least once — Messages are never lost but may be redelivered.
   * Exactly once — this is what people actually want, each message is delivered once and only once.
+* Producer Perspective
-* At most once (producer perspective) - No retry if successful response from broker is not received (`retries = 0`)
+  * At most once - No retry if successful response from broker is not received (`retries = 0`)
-* At least once (producer perspective) - If no success response received from broker, retry again (`retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`)
+  * At least once - If no success response received from broker, retry again (`retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`)
-* Exacly once (producer perspective) -
+  * Exactly once -
     * `retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`, `enable.idempotence = true`
-  * Broker assigns each new producer a unique id (PID) and keep a sequence number per partition that increments with each message sent
+    * Broker assigns each new producer a unique id (PID) and keeps a sequence number per partition that starts from 0 and increments with each message sent
     * Relying on the in-order property of Kafka (and TCP), the broker will only keep track of the highest sequence number seen and reject any sequence number which is not exacly 1 higher than the last seen number
     * Messages with a lower sequence number result in a duplicate error, which can be ignored by the producer
     * Messages with a higher number result in an out-of-sequence error, which indicates that some messages have been lost, and is fatal
     * The PID, producer epoch and the first sequence number within the set will be stored at the message set level to reduce the overhead at message level
-  * Since each new instance of a producer is assigned a new, unique, PID, we can only guarantee idempotent production within a single producer session
+    * Since each new instance of a producer is assigned a new unique PID, we can only guarantee idempotent production within a single producer session
+    * Producers lease PIDs for a fixed duration of time from the co-ordinator broker to ensure that the brokers don't go out-of-memory to keep track of all PIDs
+* Consumer Perspective
+  * At most once - `enable.auto.commit` commits the offset even before the messages were processed
+  * At least once - The writes to the down stream system when retried without the offsets
+  * Exactly once - The offsets can be saved in the downstream system along with the messages.
+In a key value DB, the message will be simply overwritten and in a relational DB, both can be saved in a transaction
+* Transactions across partitions are useful for streaming - consume-process-produce - as consume is also about producing offset messages to keep track of progress, consuming and producing in streaming need to be done in a transaction
+* `transactional.id` is a user provided unique id per producer.
+It serves two purposes
+  * Allows only one transaction to proceed for a given producer
+  * Allows recovering a transaction after restart
-* **Idempotence** - `enable.idempotence`
+* Transaction expiry is configured using - `transactional.id.expiration.ms`
-  * Each producer will be assigned a PID by the broker

 ### Quota